 While there might not be any noticeable performance improvements, it can bring many troubles.
 If your programs start to consume all the RAM, they’ll crash as there won’t be any page file for swapping.
 Your system might become very unstable and unusable.

 There might be some instances when some applications will even refuse to run.
 Overall, be prepared to face many weird instances.
+Also, check out our detailed article on how to make windows 10 use less RAM.

 How big should be my paging file?